Nevenall/ghosting-the-edge/manuscript.md

 ### What Skill Do I Use?

-Demolitions – tech
+Demolitions—tech

-Control a drone – pilot
+Control a drone—pilot

-Take control of a drone – hack
+Take control of a drone—hack

-Heal a physical wound – bio
+Heal a physical wound—bio

-Heal a mental wound – read
+Heal a mental wound—read

 ### Gear skills